LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Boons/Boon of Nature's Warden.md

 Once per long rest, as an action, the Genasi can create a protective sanctuary in a 20-foot radius centred on themselves.
 Allies within the sanctuary gain advantage on saving throws against hostile effects.
 The sanctuary lasts for 1 minute.
 ## Level 3 - Natural Defences (2 Essence)
+As a reaction, create a barrier of plants that are resistant to: bludgeoning, cold , bludgeoning, cold, fire, force, lightning, necrotic, piercing, poison, psychic, radiant, slashing, and thunder and weak to: acid
 ## Level 4 - Verdant Purge (3 Essence)
 The Genasi can invoke the purifying properties of nature to cleanse themselves or an ally.